gobelinus/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

   site is currently available in a limited number of languages.

 * **Country or Region**: The country or region that you live in.

+* **Time Zone**: Your local time zone.
+If specified, course due dates and times are displayed using this time zone.
+If you do not specify a time zone, course dates and times are displayed in Coordinated Universal Time (UTC).

 To view or change this information, follow these steps.